-Environmental Technicians with little to no experience tend to make between $29270 and $36830 while the more experienced ones make over $61790 per year.
+Environmental Engineering Technicians with little to no experience tend to make between $32380 and $38510 while the more experienced ones can earn over $65460 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Environmental Technician is to move to a higher paying state like CA. Right now, the highest paying states for Environmental Technicians are CA, MD, AK, TX and OH.
+One of the easiest ways to increase your salary as an Environmental Engineering Technician is to move to a higher paying state like WA.
+Right now, the highest paying states for Environmental Engineering Technicians are WA, CO, MD, CA and OR.

-3 other factors that can increase your salary as An Environmental Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Environmental Engineering Technician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Environmental Technicians what degree they had when they got the job and most of them said they had a Bachelors degree followed by High School Diploma.
+We asked other Environmental Engineering Technicians what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a High School Diploma.

 Pros and Cons